yacineb/nodejs-templates/README.md

 unit test code, dev dependencies, linux packages etc..
 - Reduce docker build context using a wise .dockerignore configuration.
 This makes docker build faster.
 - Use [Docker bench security](https://github.com/docker/docker-bench-security) to inspect you docker images for production.
-- Never put secrets in build `ARG` or inside dockerfiles, use environment variables or a secured kv store for this purpose (etcd or consul are great..)
+- Never put secrets in build `ARG` or inside dockerfiles, use environment variables or a secured kv store for this purpose (etcd, vault are great for this purpose..)

 ### use Multistaged docker builds